tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 ML-DSA {{FIPS204}} is a digital signature algorithm based on the hardness lattice problems over module lattices (i.e., the Module Learning with Errors problem (commonly referred to as MLWE)).
 The design of the algorithm is based on the "Fiat-Shamir with Aborts" {{Lyu09}} framework introduced by Lyubashevsky that leverages rejection sampling to render lattice-based Fiat-Shamir (FS) schemes compact and secure.
 ML-DSA uses a uniform distribution over small integers for computing coefficients in error vectors, which simplifies implementation compared to schemes requiring discrete Gaussian sampling.

 ML-DSA is instantiated with three parameter sets for the PQ Security Levels 2, 3, and 5 (see Table 2 in Section 11 of PQC for Engineers {{?RFC9958}}).
-Security properties of ML-DSA are discussed in Section 9 of PKIX Algorithm Identifiers for ML-DSA {{?RFC9881}}.
+Security properties of ML-DSA are discussed in Section 9 of PKIX Algorithm Identifiers for ML-DSA {{!RFC9881}}.
 This document specifies the use of the ML-DSA algorithm in IKEv2 at three security levels: ML-DSA-44, ML-DSA-65, and ML-DSA-87.
-The DER encodings of the AlgorithmIdentifier objects for ML-DSA-44, ML-DSA-65, and ML-DSA-87 are listed in {{ASN}}.
+The DER encodings of the AlgorithmIdentifier objects for ML-DSA-44, ML-DSA-65, and ML-DSA-87 are listed in {{ASN}}. {{impl-alt}} describes two interoperable approaches for implementing ML-DSA signing.

 # Specifying SLH-DSA within IKEv2 {#slh-dsa}